SkillLaSkill/SYSC3110-Project/README.md

 Fixed the Flooding algorithm.
 Fixed the test that was failing.
 Fixed the Depth-First-Search algorhithm.
-Both metrics are now properly displayed.
+Both metrics are now displayed.
 All tests pass.

 <B>Known Issues </B>